Medical Billing Glossary

 Premium

-The amount paid (usually monthly) to an insurance company to maintain health coverage, regardless of whether services are used.
+The amount paid (usually monthly) to an insurance company to maintain health coverage, regardless of whether any medical services are used.
+Premiums may be paid by employers, employees, individuals, or government programs.
+Failure to pay premiums results in loss of coverage, which affects claim payment for dates of service during the lapse.

 Prior Authorization